Efuziom/git_test_playground/README.md

 # git_test_playground
-serves no other purpose than to push - to pull - and to watch how git reacts
+serves no other purpose than to push - to pull - and to watch how it all work along the way ♪